 Nikon D3400 versus Panasonic G7

-The Nikon D3400 and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in August 2016 and May 2015.
+The Nikon D3400 and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in August 2016 and May 2015.
 The D3400 is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D3400) and a Four Thirds sensor.
 The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.

-The side-by-side display below illustrates the physical size and weight of the Nikon D3400 and the Panasonic G7.
+An illustration of the physical size and weight of the Nikon D3400 and the Panasonic G7 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D3400 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D3400 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (12 percent) than the Nikon D3400.
 Moreover, the G7 is slightly lighter (8 percent) than the D3400.
 In this context, it is worth noting that neither the D3400 nor the G7 are weather-sealed.